euan-forrester/save-file-converter/README.md

   - https://segaretro.org/VMU_Explorer (Old Windows-only tool without source code)
   - https://github.com/sizious/vmu-tool-pc
   - https://github.com/bucanero/dc-save-converter
+  - Official docs: https://segaxtreme.net/resources/maple-bus-1-0-function-type-specifications-ft1-storage-function.195/ (these were apparently leaked, apparently have been translated back and forth, and do not appear to be final as they contain multiple descrepancies vs the actual files)
 - Analogue Pocket:
   - List of available cores: https://openfpga-cores-inventory.github.io/analogue-pocket/
     - Note that there are sometimes multiple cores for a particular platform (e.g. Genesis)